-If an author is committed to doing all they can to make their book a success—and especially if their book has broad appeal—then hiring a publicist is a no-brainer.
+If an author is committed to doing all they can to make their book a success, especially if their book has broad appeal—then hiring a publicist is a no-brainer.
 Time and again, I’ve seen the expertise and service provided by a publicist elevate a book and author to new levels of attention and influence.

 After all, when my hair needs a trim, I don’t take the scissors into my own hands.
 I go to an expert.
 And when an author is seeking to get noticed, taking matters into their own hands is simply inefficient—and sometimes, like a bad haircut, it’s a humbling experience.
-There simply isn’t any substitute for expertise.
+There isn’t any substitute for expertise.

 Jesse Finkelstein and Trena White launched Page Two in 2013 to help non-fiction authors and organizations make smart, innovative publishing decisions.
 Their core team of talented professionals, and carefully vetted freelance associates, have worked for some of the world’s largest and most prestigious publishers.
-Combined, they’ produced thousands of books in our careers, publishing international bestsellers and winning numerous awards.
+Combined, they’ve produced thousands of books in our careers, publishing international bestsellers and winning numerous awards.